 SEER is a measure of a cooling system’s energy efficiency usually expressed in terms of cooling output in British thermal units (BTU) divided by energy consumption in watt-hours.
 The higher the SEER, the more efficient the air conditioner.
 In other words, an air conditioner with a higher SEER consumes less electricity to provide the same amount of cooling power as an air conditioner with a lower SEER.

 What’s a Good SEER Rating?

 However, some air conditioners can achieve significantly higher SEER.
 The most efficient traditional split-system air conditioners on the market today are in the upper 20s, while some ductless mini-splits are in the low 30s.
-Some ground-source heat pumps can reach an even higher SEER all the way up to 75.
+Some ground-source heat pumps can reach an even higher SEER up to 75.
 Although, it’s difficult to get that high in Arizona because the ground temperature is so hot.

 How Do I Pick the Right Air Conditioner?

 Remember, your air conditioner is one of your home’s biggest consumers of electricity.
-The rule of thumb is to get the highest SEER system you can reasonably afford in order to benefit from long-term savings.
+The rule of thumb is to get the highest SEER system you can reasonably afford to benefit from long-term savings.
 The upfront cost of a more efficient system will be offset by your lower electric bills for years to come.

 Need help choosing and installing a new air conditioner?
 El Indio AC at 623-253-9220 to learn more about SEER ratings and how they impact efficiency.